emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `15m`

   Periodic garbage collection interval.
-Set to <code>disabled</code> to have it disabled.
+Set to `disabled` to have it disabled.

 **node.crash_dump_file**